-- TAM plan - National Transit Database (NTD) target report - Documentation of performance measures and targets - Documentation of the performance measures applied to the recipient's assets - Position and job description for Accountable Executive - Record of when the recipient's TAM plan, any supporting records or documents, performance targets, investment strategies, and the annual condition assessment report were provided to the state(s) and/or MPO that provide the recipient funding
+- TAM plan - National Transit Database (NTD) target report - Documentation of performance measures and targets set annually - Position and job description for accountable executive - Evidence that the TAM plan was shared with the State and/or MPO that provides funding - Supporting records or documents of the recipient's TAM plan: - 1.
+Performance targets - 2.
+Investment strategies, and - 3.
+The annual condition assessment report provided to the state(s) and/or MPO that provide the recipient funding